imazen/imageflow-web/_pages/kickstarter.md

 ### What are the benefits of using Imageflow?

-Our promise with Imageflow is to deliver speed, security and image quality.
-Features include:
+Our promise with Imageflow is to deliver security, image quality, and speed – in that order.

 * libimageflow can be used directly over FFI by any mainstream language.
 The second component, imageflow-server, speaks HTTP – and any networked device can use it.
-A human can use it from their web browser by adding ?width=200to the image URL (or any of 30 other commands).
+A human can use it from their web browser by adding ?width=200 to the image URL (or any of 30 other commands).
 * libimageflow has ~10x the throughput of ImageMagick, yet puts security first.
 It is correct, fast, and has an evolvable JSON API.
 Imageflow doesn’t try to be ImageMagick; it supports only the core image operations and web-safe image formats needed by most applications and websites.
 * imageflow-server offers a JSON API – You can POST a JSON operation list or graph along with multiple inputs and outputs, and the results are returned to you. libimageflow can accurately predict the cost for any operation, which permits ideal work redistribution and load balancing.
-* Imageflow supports Linux, Mac, and Windows
+* Imageflow supports Linux, Mac, and Windows.

 ### Why Back our Kickstarter?